 RUSS’s Trustees set the overall strategic direction for the organisation.
 They monitor performance against the business plan and ensure the organisation’s resources and finances are being correctly managed.
 The Trustees also provide leadership, guidance, financial governance and ensure that RUSS fulfils its charitable duties.
-The Trustees include several of the founders of RUSS and some of the residents that are expected to move into the first project in Lewisham.
-Collectively the Board has significant experience of business, social housing, community engagement, construction processes, self-build, financial management and fundraising.
+The Trustees include residents that are expected to move into the first project in Lewisham.
+Collectively the Board has significant experience of business, social housing, community engagement, construction processes, self-build, financial management, risk management and fundraising.

 Anurag studied architecture in India and worked in Germany before moving to London for further study.
 He lives locally and is an associate director at Latitude Architects.
 He is passionate about RUSS’s innovative ‘model’ for delivering affordable self-built homes and wants to see it replicated widely across London and other cities.
 He has a keen eye for detail and believes he can play a key role in ensuring the Church Grove scheme is delivered in an innovative, efficient and cost-effective manner.

 Phil is a semi-retired accountant who has worked in social housing for most of his career.
 He is a board member of Coin Street Community Builders, having been involved at Coin Street since 1984.
 In the early 1990s he was the finance director at South London Family Housing Association, where he developed funding arrangements for self build housing for rent and shared ownership, and worked with Chisel Neighbourhood Housing Association.
 This resulted in innovative self build schemes in South London, Brighton and Essex